Dancing Under the Stars of Lyra

 At night, everything lit

-Strings will light indepedently as people dance on the pads
+Strings will light independently as people dance on the pads

 I got these cute little 30-watt amplifiers - it's the little half-spherical thing next to the speaker.
 I'll be using 2 of these amps, driving 4 speakers.
 Each speaker will play the music being generated by the dance pad closest to it.